mmartini-usgs/ADCPy/README.md

 I used this guide to set up this project: http://docs.python-guide.org/en/latest/writing/structure/

-Use at  your own risk - this is a work in progress and a python learning project.
+Use at  your own risk - this is a work in progress and a python learning project (https://github.com/mmartini-usgs/ADCPy/wiki).

 Note that a 3.5 GB, single ping Workhorse ADCP .pd0 file with 3 Million ensembles will take 4-5 hours to convert.